-- 3 Tbs cream
+- 3-4 tablespoons cream

 - Salt and pepper

-- 1 Tbs butter or olive oil
+- 1-2 tablespoons butter or olive oil

 - Preheat oven to 350ºF /180ºC

 - Season with salt and pepper to taste.

-- Add the egg mixture and let cook without stirring for about 8 to 10 minutes.
+- Add the egg/pasta mixture and let cook without stirring for about 8 to 10 minutes.